moore3930/moore3930.github.io/index.md

 ![](images/Cover.jpeg)

-_I accidentally pressed the shutter and caught this scene._
+_"I accidentally pressed the shutter and caught this scene."_

 ---